Pathi-rao/Pathi-rao/README.md

 - Working out for atleast 4 days a week
 - Getting to bed early and drinking more water
 - Improving technical skills for my Master thesis
-- Trying to learn frontend by myself
+- Trying to learn frontend

 ### :computer: Programming languages and tools:
 <p>